-John Ferrugia is Denver's most honored and respected investigative reporter.
+John Ferrugia is Denver's most honored investigative reporter.

-He was honored with a National Edward R. Murrow Award in 2011 for his continuing investigation into deaths at the Pueblo Colorado State Mental Institute.
+He earned a National Edward R. Murrow Award in 2011 for his continuing investigation into deaths at the Pueblo Colorado State Mental Institute.
 His reports prompted sweeping changes in policies and procedures at the facility and prompted a grand jury investigation that held the hospital staff responsible for the suffocation of a patient.

 John's 2008 Peabody Award-winning investigation into the deaths of several children in Denver led to a statewide review of child welfare programs and restructuring of Denver's Department of Human Services to better protect children at risk.
 A statewide training academy was instituted and the Colorado legislature passed an initiative forming the new child welfare ombudsman's office.
 This is just one of many stories investigated by John that has forced change in public policy, government or public safety.

-In 2003, he and his team brought 7NEWS national recognition for investigative reporting as well as another Peabody and a duPont-Columbia award with a year-long investigation into sexual assaults of female cadets at the U.S. Air Force Academy.
+In 2003, he and his team brought 7NEWS national recognition for investigative reporting as well as another Peabody Award and a duPont-Columbia Award with a year-long investigation into sexual assaults of female cadets at the U.S. Air Force Academy.
 His reports prompted Congressional hearings; a complete change in leadership at one of the world's most prestigious military institutions; and new initiatives for protecting and caring for sexual assault victims in the military.
 There is now a sex assault officer on every U.S. military base in the world.

 John has been honored with television journalism's most prestigious awards including the DuPont-Columbia Award, three George Foster Peabody Awards, a national Investigative Reporters and Editors (IRE) Award, and has been inducted into the National Academy of TV Arts and Science- Heartland Chapter "Silver Circle" for his career contribution to broadcasting.